wannpt/Panejorn-beta/README.md

 This project is handle structure like this

 ### Frontend
-> public
+public
-    |-- icons
+- icons
-> src
+src
-    |-- components : all visualization components
+- *components* : all visualization components
-    |-- containers : all containers components
+- *containers* : all containers components
-    |-- hooks : all hooks
+- *hooks* : all hooks
-    |-- pages : all pages
+- *pages* : all pages
-    |-- utils : all utils included
+- *utils* : all utils included